Saint Joseph's Academy (Saint Paul, Minnesota)

-St. Joseph's Academy (SJA) was a Catholic school for girls in St. Paul, Minnesota, United States, from 1851 to 1971.
+St. Joseph's Academy was a Catholic school for girls in St. Paul, Minnesota, United States, from 1851 to 1971.
 Its origins trace to 1851, when the Sisters of St. Joseph opened a school for girls in a log cabin in the frontier settlement.
 In 1863 the school relocated to a new building, which was expanded over the following decades into a complex that still stands today as the oldest extant Catholic school building in the state of Minnesota.

 The school complex was listed on the National Register of Historic Places in 1975 for its local significance in the themes of architecture, education, and religion.
 It was nominated for being the state's oldest known Catholic school, a longstanding local landmark, and a symbol of a religious group's early educational efforts on the American frontier.

 History

 Fifteen years after the Sisters of St. Joseph of Carondelet arrived in Missouri from Lyon, France, four of the Sisters came to Minnesota Territory.
 Joseph Crétin, the first Roman Catholic Bishop of St. Paul, had asked them for help with the work facing the growing community.
 The four Sisters of St. Joseph arrived by steamboat and settled on the banks of the Mississippi River in November 1851.
 Within a week they opened their first school in the vestry of a log chapel, the forerunner of the Cathedral of St. Paul.

 When the need for more space became apparent, the Sisters acquired land on what was then the outskirts of the city, in an area known as St. Anthony Hill (now Cathedral Hill).
 In 1863 the first building that became St. Joseph's Academy was built on the corner of Marshall and Western Avenues.
 This three-and-a-half-story limestone building is one of the oldest in St. Paul.

 Growth spurred the construction of more buildings on the property to house new programs and more classrooms.
 From 1863, St. Joseph's Academy had been a boarding school, too distant for daily commutes.
 This ended in 1905, when the city had grown and more streetcar lines became available in St. Paul.
 By 1926, St. Joseph's Academy had become one of the early St. Paul high schools.

 In the early 20th century, the Academy's curriculum featured a well-equipped science laboratory.
 As the catalog stated, there was also a "collection of specimens for botanical and geological study".
 The commercial department expanded so that students could choose between working after high school and taking college preparation courses.